SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling: Related Works

 \textbf{Human NeRF.} NeRF~\cite{mildenhall_nerf_2020} has demonstrated impressive photo-realistic view synthesis by learning implicit fields of density and color.
 Yet, human motions are more challenging to learn due to dynamic deformation fields.
 NeuralBody~\cite{peng2021neural} incorporates prior from a statistical body template to learn dynamic sequence, while Animatable NeRF~\cite{peng2021animatable} proposes to reconstruct an animatable human model that generalizes to new poses.
-Furthermore, NHP~\cite{kwon2021neural} leverages pixel-aligned features to generalize to unseen pose and subjects.
+Furthermore, NHP~\cite{kwon2021neural} and KeypointNeRF~\cite{Mihajlovic:KeypointNeRF:ECCV2022} achieve generalizability to unseen identities and poses.
 Several datasets have been adapted to study human NeRF.
 ZJU-MoCap~\cite{peng2021neural} captures 9 human subjects with 21 synchronized cameras, providing fitted human body model parameters as well as the foreground mask.
-H36M~\cite{h36m_pami} collects 11 human subjects with 4 cameras, using marker-based motion capture system.
-A-NeRF~\cite{su2021anerf} generates a synthetic dataset using SURREAL~\cite{Varol2017LearningFS} to study factors that affect the visual quality.
+Human3.6M~\cite{h36m_pami} collects 11 human subjects with 4 cameras, using a marker-based motion capture system.
+A-NeRF~\cite{su2021anerf} generates a synthetic dataset using SURREAL~\cite{Varol2017LearningFS} to study factors that affect visual quality.
+Powered by the same toolchain~\cite{xrfeitoria} as \name, SHERF~\cite{SHERF} achieves generalizable Human NeRF model for recovering animatable 3D humans from a single input image, and HumanLiff~\cite{HumanLiff} propose layer-wise 3D human generative model with a unified diffusion process.

 While the aforementioned tasks are interrelated and often draw upon similar datasets, as shown in Table~\ref{tab:dataset_comparison}, datasets are limited in two key aspects.
 Firstly, obtaining real human models is challenging, which restricts the scale of these datasets.
 Secondly, 3D annotations are typically acquired through optimization, which introduces errors and cannot provide layered annotations.
 In contrast, with the designed \hmname model, \name provides 10,000 subjects with diverse body shapes and clothing, along with layered annotations that include accurate SMPL and SMPL-X. Built on top of this layered human model, SynBody comprises two subsets for human mesh recovery and human NeRF, respectively, and features the same 10,000 diverse subjects.